 HaIrisim primary school in Karmiel

-Ronni Shtekler, an English teacher and the English coordinator of the HaIrisim School in Karmiel, has been teaching her students for several years one subject from the Entrepreneurship for Kids Program during the Global Entrepreneurship Week.
+Ronni Shtekler, an English teacher and the English coordinator of the HaIrisim School in Karmiel, has been teaching her students for several years one subject from the syllabus of the entrepreneurship course during the Global Entrepreneurship Week.

-In 2014 Global Entrepreneurship Week, Ronni taught the subject: entrepreneurship - everyone can, a subject that was designed as a disposable lesson plan in order to allow the kids to taste the Entrepreneurship for Kids Program
+In 2014 Global Entrepreneurship Week, Ronni taught the subject: entrepreneurship - everyone can, a subject that was designed as a disposable lesson plan in order to allow the kids to taste the entrepreneurial thinking.

 Ronni's connection to the entrepreneurship subject is natural, since in addition to being a school teacher, she is an entrepreneur who developed the remedial education English kit, Learn English and Remember.